Who's The Black Hood On 'Riverdale?' The Answer Could Lie Within The Comic Books

 The Black Hood first appeared in the Archie Comics universe in 1940.
-In his initial form, the Black Hood is a costumed "man of mystery" who has been trained by a hermit to combat evil.
+Per the Archie comics wiki, the Black Hood started as "a costumed man of mystery who had been trained by a hermit to combat evil."
 The original comic is vague about whether the Black Hood possesses magical superpowers, or just simply has the unusual strength that other street-fighting superheroes like Batman seemed to possess naturally.
-His real name is Matthew Kipling "Kip" Burland, an ex-cop who had been framed for grand larceny.
-Burland eventually clears his name from the charges, but continues to wear the costume and fight crime throughout the city, until he passes the "hood" along to his nephew Thomas “Kip” Burland.
+The comics wiki states that he was an ex-cop named Matthew Kipling "Kip" Burland.
+Though originally framed for grand larceny, he later cleared his name.
+He still wore his costume and fought crime throughout the city, until he passed the "hood" along to his nephew.

 In “Chapter Fourteen: A Kiss Before Dying,” the Season 2 premiere, Archie’s father Fred was rushed to the hospital after being shot by an anonymous man in what Archie described as a "black hood."
 At the end of the episode, music teacher Ms. Grundy — who had a very inappropriate and harmful relationship with underage Archie in Season 1 — was making troubling advances to yet another one of her underage students during a piano lesson.
 After she said goodbye and went back into her home she noticed that a few music sheets had blown around.
 The window was open and obviously something was off.
 But by the time she realized that her house had been broken into, it was too late.